JueK3y/Instagram-automated-commenting/README.md

 If you like this project, leave a star!
 <br>It would mean a lot for me :)

+##Support financially
+You want to support the project?
+<br>Then you can do that as a GitHub sponsor or [buy me a sandwich](https://www.buymeacoffee.com/juek3y) 🌮

 <br>

 ## Legal notice